Women Artists

 Milena Lah

 Milena Lah was born in Ajdovščina, Slovenia, in 1920.
 She studied in Zagreb, Rome, Florence, Milan, and Paris.
 Primarily, she worked on realistic sculptures.
-Afterwards she pursued a synthesis of form and symbolic expression of the material.
+Afterward, she pursued a synthesis of form and symbolic expression of the material.
 She found inspiration in both Croatian literature and Greek mythology.
 Milena paid special attention to female and child characters.
 She also linked traditional ideas with contemporary sculptural forms.

 female artist Milena Lah, The Form of Experience after the fall of Icarus, 1968-1973